socoding/node-lua/README.md

 1.	result, listen_socket = **tcp.listen**(addr, port[, reuse, [listen_callback(result, listen_socket, addr, port[, reuse])]])
 	*`--listen on a ipv4 address.`*
     *`--listen_callback is a once callback, blocking if listen_callback is nil.`*
+    *`--reuse option allows you to listen on the same specified port.`*
+    *`--If you are listening on the same port among several sockets at unix system, you will accept the connecting socket in round-robin sequence among all the listening sockets.`*
+    *`--If you are listening on the same port among several sockets at windows system, you will most likely accept the connecting socket at the first listening socket!`*

 2.	result, listen_socket = **tcp.listens**(sock_name[, listen_callback(result, listen_socket, sock_name)])
     *`--listen on a windows named pipe or unix domain socket.`*